BelangerMarcus/BelangerMarcus/README.md

 - 👋 Hi, I’m @BelangerMarcus
--

 - 👀 I’m interested in ...
 - Data Analysis, Optimization, Machine Learning, Baseball, History

--
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently using at work or learning ...
 - Python
 - SQL
+- PowerBI
 - Tableau
--
-- 💞️ I’m looking to collaborate on ...
-- Interesting sports analysis projects
-- Classification projects
--
+- Alteryx

 - 📫 How to reach me ...
 - mbelanger413@gmail.com
 - https://www.linkedin.com/in/marcus-belanger-502a60228/